-Smoke control in the Protosound 3 (2 rail as well as 3E+ models) use a potentiometer for smoke control (exactly like volume control).
+There is also a potentiometer for smoke control (exactly like volume control).
 To increase or decrease smoke volume, simply use a Phillips head screwdriver to turn the potentiometer clockwise (increase output) or counterclockwise (decrease output).

 When you turn the smoke on, just give it a few seconds to warm up.
 It doesn't start instantly.
-Once you see smoke gently streaming out (or not if you prefer) snap the coal detail back in place and away you go.
+Once you see smoke gently streaming out (or not if you prefer) snap the hatch back in place and away you go.
 Once on, like the sounds, the behavior is fully automatic.
 The model will puff out smoke in exact synchronization with the chuffing sounds and driver rotation at 4 per revolution.
 Amazing!